laverdet/isolated-vm/README.md

 	* `copy` *[boolean]* - Automatically deep copy value
 	* `externalCopy` *[boolean]* - Automatically wrap value in `ExternalCopy` instance
   * `reference` *[boolean]* - Automatically wrap value in `Reference` instance
+	* `promise` *[boolean]* - Automatically proxy promise value between isolates.
+This can be used in combination with the other transfer options.
 * **return** A [`Reference`](#class-reference-transferable) object.

 Will access a reference as if using `reference[property]` and transfer the value out.